 Planning to sign contracts shortly on a ground floor flat in Hamworthy.
 Conveyancing lawyers assured me that they report fully tomorrow.
 What should I be looking out for?

 The report on title for your leasehold conveyancing in Hamworthy should include some of the following:

 You need to be told what is to be regarded as a Nuisance as far as the lease is concerned Information as to the provision as set out in the lease to to contribute towards maintenance costs - with regard to both the building, and the wider rights a leaseholder enjoys The physical ownership of the premises.
 This might be the apartment itself but might include a roof space or basement if applicable.
 What options are available to the landlord where you breach a clause of your lease?
 The landlord’s rights to access the flat.
 You should be made aware that your landlord has rights of access as well as be informed how much notice must be provided.

-I am the registered owner of a split level flat in Hamworthy, conveyancing having been completed July 1998.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Comparable flats in Hamworthy with an extended lease are worth £197,000.
-The ground rent is £55 invoiced every year.
-The lease terminates on 21st October 2074
+I am the registered owner of a 1st floor flat in Hamworthy, conveyancing having been completed 8 years ago.
+Can you work out an approximate cost of a lease extension?
+Equivalent properties in Hamworthy with over 90 years remaining are worth £202,000.
+The ground rent is £55 charged once a year.
+The lease ceases on 21st October 2076

-With 55 years unexpired we estimate the price of your lease extension to range between £31,400 and £36,200 plus professional fees.
+With 56 years left to run we estimate the price of your lease extension to span between £29,500 and £34,000 plus professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure in the absence of detailed due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure in the absence of comprehensive due diligence.
+Do not use this information in tribunal or court proceedings.
+There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.